Gbouna/Gbouna.github.io/_pages/about.md

 # Research Focus

 My research explores the intersection of HCI and AI, leveraging AI and HCI principles to design ambient assisted living technologies that prioritise user needs, concerns.
 My key research areas include:

-* Privacy-aware human activity recognition.
-* Fostering user trust in monitoring technologies.
+* Human Activity Analysis in Home Environment.
-* Acceptance of vision-based monitoring technologies in home environments.
+* User Acceptance of Ambient Assisted Living Technologies in the Home Environment.
-* Thermally comfortable and energy-efficient home environment.
+* Computer Vision for Human-Centred Smart and Sustainable Building Management